TNOCS/populator2/bag_enrichment/2-generating-csvs/generating-verblijfsobjectendataset.md

 on vbogd.identificatie = vbo.identificatie
 ```

-This query can take a long time.
+This query can take a long time depending upon hardware specs. (more than 15 minutes for me)
-If you just want to test this process out and just generate a much smaller population for 1 municipality (Dordrecht), save the output of the following query as verblijfsobjecten_doordrecht.csv
+If you just want to test this process out and just generate a much smaller population for 1 municipality (Dordrecht), save the output of the following query as verblijfsobjecten_dordrecht.csv

 ```sql
 select bu.bu_code, vbo.identificatie, vbo.oppervlakteverblijfsobject, vbogd.gebruiksdoelverblijfsobject